Adoption Story: Dan and Eliza

 On May 12, in the midst of a world swirling with suffering, precious Malachi Judah (meaning “messenger of praise”) was born.
 In God’s kindness, Brian and Jenn were able to be there for his first breaths, supporting his courageous birth mom with their love and watching again the miracle of adoption.

-It’s been such an honor for Christian Adoption Consultants to support and guide Brian and Jenn as they welcomed Ryder and now Malachi home forever.
+It’s been such an honor for me to support and guide Brian and Jenn as they welcomed Ryder and now Malachi home forever.
 Despite the uncertainties and difficulties, they stepped out in faith with their “yes” and trusted God’s heart.
 He was so very faithful.
 Jenn’s words on her Instagram convey it well: “Welcome to the world son.
 You were born for such a time as this.
 You are the sweetest and a gift from God.”
 Amen.

 ---------------------------------------------